-To be eligible, the pre-existing T34 grants must be active at the time of a supplemental funding request submission.
+To be eligible for a supplement, the pre-existing T34 grant funding period must not have ended at the time of submission (i.e., grants in a “no cost extension” are not eligible to apply).
+Grantees are encouraged to submit the supplement request 3 to 6 months before the end of the grant funding period.
 If a new award is issued after Fiscal Year 2020 to support undergraduates (either U-RISE T34 or MARC T34), the pre-existing MARC program will not be eligible for supplemental funding, unless otherwise justified.
 All applications will be considered on a case-by-case basis.
 In making funding recommendations, only the programs that meet the following criteria will be considered:

 Supplemental Funding Budget Guidelines:

 Support may be requested for students currently appointed who will be continuing their training during the supplemental funding period.
 The following budget line items should be included: